JitteryRaptor/project-nevada/FONV Modules/Core/readme - Project Nevada.txt

 [Core]
 - Added Inventory Sorter feature
 - Fixed various typos
+- Added missing vision effects to Lucky Shades
 - Various optimizations by utilizing new NVSE functions
-- Added missing vision effects to Lucky Shades
-- Control Panel: Reworked menu structure and improved the hotkey menu to show the current hotkey instead of a generic "Custom"
+- Control Panel: Improved menu structure and hotkey menu to show the current hotkey instead of a generic "Custom"
 - Explosive Entry: Added trespassing alert when blowing up owned containers/doors
 - Explosive Entry: Fixed bug that would make the HUD icon appear for all explosions
 - Explosive Entry: Fixed bug where HUD icon would not disappear after reload
 - Visor Overlays: Decreased extra visor brightness by 50%

 [Cyberware]
-- Reworked implant system so it's now possible for other mods to add their own implants
+- Improved implant system so it's now possible for other mods to add their own implants

 [Rebalance]
-- Reworked menu system so it now supports more entries per page and any number of options per entry
+- Improved menu system so it now supports more entries per page and any number of options per entry
-- Reworked Alternative Repair System
+- Improved Alternative Repair System
 - Fixed hitpoint formula descriptions by adding the missing 100 base HP
 - Included Yuki's weapon repair kit fix that would otherwise get overriden
 - Fixed issue where headshot monitor could accidently be added to the player